The Software Selection Process (One-Month Timeline)

 Refine Goals and Set Budget

 Imagine a project aiming to generate cost savings via more intelligent purchasing.
 The project manager will need to work with the purchasing department user advocate to understand how much time new automation features might realistically save.
 The time-to-money translation is an important one.
-A projected 20% gain in efficiency might mean that a five member purchasing department can operate equally effectively with four members.
+A projected 20% gain in efficiency might mean that a five-member purchasing department can operate equally effectively with four members.
 The project manager will need to gather estimates and verify how reasonable each individual savings or revenue estimate is to project the sum of the expected real cost savings.

 Calculating expected return is tough work.
 There are always soft benefits that resist quantification.
 But it’s important to attempt to build a workable projection.
 It’s impossible to set a meaningful project budget without doing so.